 The mission of the Greenville Univerisy athletic department is to foster Christian character, athletic development, and academic achievement in a Christ-centered community.

-Greenville College, as an institution, is a Christian academic community that intends to meet the emotional, intellectual, physical, social and spiritual needs of its members.
+Greenville University, as an institution, is a Christian academic community that intends to meet the emotional, intellectual, physical, social and spiritual needs of its members.
 By means of self discipline in the lives of student athletes these needs can be met.
 The athletic department strives to develop discipline in the lives of its participants through athletic involvement and the dedication that is required.
-The desire of the athletic department is to see athletics as a means by which the goals of Greenville College may be achieved.
+The desire of the athletic department is to see athletics as a means by which the goals of Greenville University may be achieved.

 The primary goal is that the student-athlete can see every aspect of life in relation to a Christian world view.
 A clear understanding of Christian beliefs and values as well as the commitment to doing the will of God are encouraged.
 With these principles in mind, a student-athlete can view every aspect of life in relation to his or her ongoing commitment to Christ.

-The College has established behavioral guidelines by which all student-athletes and all students are expected to adhere.
+The Univeristy has established behavioral guidelines by which all student-athletes and all students are expected to adhere.
 But, it is important to realize that the established rules are not the maximum expectations of a student-athlete, but rather minimum.
 It is the desire of the athletic department that the student-athlete will develop motivation which encourages him or her to become a self-directive person who is articulate, wise, sensitive, aesthetically and scientifically aware, and committed to doing the will of God.